kaitlynboyle/ucsb-projects/README.md

 ### Time Series Analysis: Candy Production

 I have included the full .rmd file and the PDF full report.
 The project analyzes sales data for a large candy manufacturer for trend, seasonality and cyclical annual sales patterns over a twelve-month historical period to inform near-term forecasts.

+### Regression Analysis: Real Estate Data

+I have included the full .rmd file and the PDF full report.
+The project analyzes sales data for real estate to determine listing prices from home characteristics.